dataiku/dss-visual-edit/docs/get-started.md

 * [Install the plugin](install-plugin), if not already available.
 * Create a new project and add a dataset (via an existing Connection, or file upload).
 The screen captures shown in this guide were taken on a new project where we uploaded the [orders CSV file](https://downloads.dataiku.com/public/website-additional-assets/data/orders.csv) found in the Basics 101 course of the Dataiku Academy.
 You could also apply the following to an existing project and dataset, which may appear as an input dataset or as the result of an existing recipe.
 * Review the dataset schema.
-The plugin's Visual Webapp uses column meanings to show data and enable editing in the most appropriate way (e.g. using checkboxes for boolean columns).
-If the meaning wasn't defined explicitly, the webapp will consider the storage type instead.
+The plugin's Visual Webapp uses it to display, sort, filter data and enable editing in the most appropriate way.
+When a column meaning was defined explicitly, the webapp will use it; otherwise it will consider the storage type instead.
+  * Use a “Boolean” meaning to show boolean values as ticks and crosses and to enable editing with checkboxes; filtering will be text-based;
+  * Use a numerical meaning to restrict editing to numbers only, to enable sorting by numerical order, and filtering with min-max values;
+  * Use a “Date” meaning to enable sorting by chronological order, editing and filtering with date pickers
+  * Use a “Text” meaning for both free-text input and for dropdowns (this will be specified in the Visual Webapp's settings), text-based filtering, and sorting by alphabetical order.

 ## Create a Data Editing webapp